My last journey aboard the Berlin–Paris Nightjet: why this service disappeared

 This article is dedicated to my return by night train, aboard the Nightjet.

-Here, I first recount my sleeper car journey from Berlin to Paris, then I share my verdict, as I experienced it,
+First, I recount my sleeper car journey from Berlin to Paris, then I share my verdict, as I experienced it,

-before offering my analysis on the uncertain future of the Paris–Berlin night train and solutions to save it.
+before delivering my analysis on the reasons for the Nightjet’s suspension and potential solutions to save the Paris–Berlin–Paris night train.

 Berlin — Paris by Night Train with the Nightjet